Houseboats

 Who is affected by the regulations?

-• All licenced houseboats;
+• All licenced houseboats

-• All new houseboats; and
+• All new houseboats

 • Existing houseboats that require a transfer of licence.